tektoncd/cli/docs/cmd/tkn_pipeline_start.md

       --pipeline-timeout string       timeout for PipelineRun
-      --pod-template string           local or remote file containing a PodTemplate definition --prefix-name string            specify a prefix for the PipelineRun name (must be lowercase alphanumeric characters) -r, --resource strings              pass the resource name and ref as name=ref -s, --serviceaccount string         pass the serviceaccount name --showlog                       show logs right after starting the Pipeline --skip-optional-workspace       skips the prompt for optional workspaces
+      --pod-template string           local or remote file containing a PodTemplate definition --prefix-name string            specify a prefix for the PipelineRun name (must be lowercase alphanumeric characters) -s, --serviceaccount string         pass the serviceaccount name --showlog                       show logs right after starting the Pipeline --skip-optional-workspace       skips the prompt for optional workspaces